-Giving someone back an hour that was previously spent on a small, time-consuming, routine task does more than save a company time and money.
+When you help give someone back an hour that was previously spent on a small, time-consuming, routine task, you do more than save a company time and money.
 You create an opportunity for that person to do something great — and then, through automation, make that great thing repeatable and re-usable by others.

-This is the fourth rule of workflow automation.
+This is the unspoken fourth rule of workflow automation (although I suppose I've just spoken it, but we'll overlook that).
 Creating better workflow isn't about getting rid of the parts of your job you don't like.
-It's about doing more of the work you love.
-We hear amazing stories about what people do with the time they gained back in their workdays from automating business processes.
-I'll share three of those stories.
+It's about doing more of what you love.

 From boosting efficiency to inspiring business momentum, workflow automation transforms the way people get things done.